-(c) Mode III loading.
+(c) mode III loading.

-Figure 18: Boundary conditions for the modes I, II and III in 3d.
+Fig. 18.
+Boundary conditions for the modes I, II and III in 3d.

-we use a sparse parallel direct linear solver for solving the elasticity system, requiring 40GB of memory and 15 minutes on 8 Intel Xeon processors.
-Each of these 3d computations requires of the order of 150 and 200 iterations, i.e. solutions of the elasticity system, so the overall CPU time is about two days.
+computations requires of the order of 150 and 200 iterations, i.e. solutions of the elasticity system, so the overall CPU time is about two days.